cirosantilli/china-dictatorship/CONTRIBUTING.md

 Punitive measures, from least serious to most serious:

 -   block user on one website.
 This may have the unintended side effect of deleting previous useful comments the user made on the websites.

--   delete comment or vandalize the user's post
+-   delete comment or vandalize the user's post.

+    Actually, the main reason Ciro Santilli bans non-notification generators is not that he gives a fuck about the insults, but rather that he wants to prevent the OP from editing away his amazing post vandalisms.

 -   ban all known accounts of an user over multiple websites

 Constructive disagreement will never be interfered with.